andreudumitro-eng/accum-whitepaper-v3.0./README.md

 This document serves as both a conceptual whitepaper explaining the philosophy behind ACCUM and a complete technical specification for node developers.
 The protocol is ready for implementation and launch, with all parameters finalized and no unresolved design questions.

+23. Governance
+23.1 Governance Philosophy
+ACCUM is built on the principle of gradual decentralization.
+The protocol recognizes that in the early stages of network existence, rapid decision-making is critical for security and stability.
+Therefore, ACCUM's governance model is evolutionary — it develops alongside the network, transferring control to the community as it grows and matures.

+23.2 Phase 1: Foundational Governance (Blocks 0 — 200,000)
+Duration: ~1 year (at 60 sec/block)

+In this phase, the protocol founders retain the right to make strategic decisions.
+This is necessary for:

+Rapid response to critical vulnerabilities

+Parameter adjustments in response to real network conditions

+Preventing attacks in the early stage when the community is still small

+Limitations on Founder Power:

+All changes must be published as ACCUM Improvement Proposals (AIPs) at least 14 days before activation.
+Each change must be accompanied by public justification and technical audit.

+23.3 Phase 2: Hybrid Governance (Blocks 200,001 — 500,000)
+Duration: ~1.5 years

+In this phase, the first elements of decentralized governance are introduced:

+Advisory Votes

+The community gains the right to non-binding votes on key parameters:

+Changes to PoCI weights (0.6/0.2/0.2)

+Adjustments to minimum bond

+Changes to epoch length

+Although the results are not binding, founders commit to publicly explaining any decision that contradicts the community's will.

+Validator Council

+An advisory body of 7 validators elected by the community is created.
+The council receives veto power over changes affecting network security, with the ability to delay changes for 30 days.

+23.4 Phase 3: Full DAO Decentralization (Block 500,001+)
+After reaching block height 500,001 (~2.5 years after launch), governance fully transitions to the community according to the following model:

+Governance Actors
+Role	Composition	Authority
+Validators	Node operators	Technical upgrades, consensus parameters Token Holders	All ACM owners	Economic parameters, treasury Security Council	9 elected experts (6/9 multisig)	Emergency actions, freeze during attacks Voting Mechanism
+Vote Weight:

+For economic matters: 1 ACM = 1 vote (quadratic weighting to prevent whale dominance)

+For technical matters: validator votes weighted by their share of PoCI

+For security matters: Security Council only, with mandatory public report

+Procedure:

+Proposal published as AIP on forum (minimum 7 days discussion)

+Author deposits 1000 ACM (returned if successful, burned if malicious)

+Voting lasts 7 days

+Approval requires >50% votes with >30% participation

+7-day timelock before activation

+Voteable Parameters
+Category	Examples	Change Frequency
+PoCI weights	0.6/0.2/0.2	No more than once per year Bond	Minimum bond	No more than once per 6 months
+Epoch length	1440 blocks	No more than once per year Fee market	Minimum fee	No more than once per 3 months Treasury	Fund allocation	Anytime
+23.5 Economic Security of Governance
+To prevent governance attacks:

+Preventing Vote Buying:

+Quadratic voting: vote cost increases exponentially with number of votes

+Minimum token holding period for voting participation: 7 days

+Protection Against Malicious Proposals:

+Author's proposal deposit burned if attempting destructive changes

+Security Council has veto power over proposals threatening network integrity (with mandatory public justification)

+23.6 Transparency and Accountability
+All votes, proposals, and decisions are recorded on the blockchain.
+Historical records of governance decisions are available for audit by any network participant.
+The Security Council is required to publish quarterly reports on its activities.

+23.7 Fork Mechanism
+In case of disagreement with governance decisions, any participant may create a fork of the protocol.
+ACCUM does not prevent forks and recognizes the community's right to separate, provided basic consensus rules are followed.

 Author: Andrii Dumitro
 March 2026